 a Parish of the Antiochian Orthodox Christian Archdiocese of North America, jurisdiction of the Orthodox Christian Church

-Photographs from the 20th Anniversary of the Spaghetti Dinner, Christmas 2012, Veterans Day 2012, the Patriarch’s Repose and Visit, Bishop THOMAS’ visit 2012, Memorial Day 2012, Fathers’ Day 2012, Mothers’ Day 2012, the Sunday of the Holy Cross 2012 and 90th Birthday Celebration, the Sunday of Orthodoxy 2012 can be see on The PHOTOS of PARISH LIFE
+Photographs from Veterans’ Day 2013, Bishop THOMAS’ visit and the Golf Outing, Mothers’ Day and Fathers’ Day 2013, the 20th Anniversary of the Spaghetti Dinner, Christmas 2012, Veterans Day 2012, the Patriarch’s Repose and Visit, Bishop THOMAS’ visit 2012, Memorial Day 2012, the Sunday of the Holy Cross 2012 and 90th Birthday Celebration, the Sunday of Orthodoxy 2012 can be see on The PHOTOS of PARISH LIFE

-New photographs from Holy Week and Pascha for 2012 are on the PHOTOS OF HOLY WEEK AND PASCHA link below
+NEW PHOTOGRAPHS from Holy Week and Pascha for 2013 are on the PHOTOS OF HOLY WEEK AND PASCHA link below

 FOR PICTURES FROM THE NEW ICONS IN THE DOME, CHRISTMAS SEASON, BISHOP THOMAS’ VISIT, FATHER DAVID’S ANNIVERSARY CELEBRATION, THE PARISH PICNIC see The Photos of Parish Life